gyuminjung-raphael/cpp-survival-game/README.md

 Each cast consumes 1 Bait.
 The session continues until bait runs out or the player presses **Q**.

 ### 7. Save & Load System
 The game can be saved and loaded from `data/save.txt`.
 Saved data includes: player position and map, all four stats, current day/hour, move count, emoji/ASCII mode preference, and the full inventory.
-Load is available from the main menu; the file is written on manual save (press **S** in-game).
+Load is available from the main menu; the file is written on manual save (press **O** in-game).

 ### 8. Three Difficulty Modes
 Selected at the start of each new game: